rajeevt2001/Terminal-Notepad-Dos/README.md

 # Terminal-Notepad-Dos
-Terminal-Notepad-DOS is a text editor inspired by Windows Notepad, built entirely from scratch in C++, compiled with Borland Turbo C 3.0, and with the help of Google Gemini for classic MS-DOS environments.
-It brings a modern, Windows-like GUI experience into a pure 80x25 text-mode terminal.
+Terminal-Notepad-DOS is a text editor inspired by Windows Notepad, built entirely from scratch in C++, compiled with Borland Turbo C and DJGPP, and with the help of Google Gemini for classic MS-DOS environments.
+It brings a modern, Windows-like GUI experience into a pure text-mode terminal.
 Yes, I know that the whole program is made with the help of AI.
 Because I'm not good at coding at this level, I only know how to design the user interface, and I love a DOS and retro-futuristic aesthetic.

 Designed mainly for mouse-based usage, but keyboard navigation is completely supported.